 The current Annual Report, IRS 990, and Financials are found publically on website.
 Additionally, Puppy Jake Foundation has received the Better Business Bureau Charity Accreditation.

 How much does a Veteran have to pay for a service dog?

 Puppy Jake Foundation does NOT charge for a service dog.
 There is an application fee of $150 at the second phase of the application process.

-Who pays for the care of the service dog once it's placed with a Veteran?
+Who pays for the care of the service dog once it is placed with a veteran?